 There forever has been and, hopefully, will always be an inexplicable level of cool associated with a fast German saloon car.
 Perhaps it is that they are based cars on which are typically a little beige, boring and, more often than not, diesel barges that trundle down the autobahn minding their own business.
 Then the skunkworks departments at the likes of M, AMG and RS get to work and the results are snarling hulks that both look and feel like swollen hulks of the timid cars they once were.

-Since the turn of the millennium, there have been a couple of personal highlights: the E60 BMW M5 saloon and estate which both featured derivatives of the Williams F1 V10 that howled like nothing else, and the Audi RS6 Avant that also featured a mighty large V10 taken from the Lamborghini Gallardo.
-The recently replaced Audi RS6 is also up there nestled amongst the best.
-The pressure is on for the new one to deliver, but the opportunity to drive the RS6 is a few months away.
+Since the turn of the millennium, there have been a couple of personal highlights: the E60 BMW M5 saloon and estate which both featured derivatives of the Williams F1 V10 that howled like nothing else, and the Audi RS6 Avant which also featured a mighty large V10 taken from the Lamborghini Gallardo.
+The recently replaced Audi RS6 is also up there, nestled among the best.
+The pressure is on for the new one to deliver with the opportunity to drive the RS6 a few months away.

 Let’s get the numbers bit out of the way: at the heart of the package sits a 4.0-litre V8 engine producing 600 hp and 800 Nm of torque.
 100 km/h is dispatched in just 3.6 seconds with a 250 km/h top speed.
 The Dynamic package removes the limiter, pushing this up to 305 km/h.

-A 48-volt system runs a belt alternator starter with car recover 12 kW of power for use between 55 and 160 km/h.
-The system is meant to provide instantaneous power to the drive while offering the ability to coast on electrical energy with the engine switched off.
+A 48-volt system runs a belt alternator starter with the ability to recover 12 kW of power for use between 55 and 160 km/h.
+The system is intended to provide instantaneous power while offering the ability to coast on electrical energy with the engine switched off.
 The cylinder on demand technology further aids fuel consumption.

 What about the performance?
 My first thoughts on the autobahn were ‘oh, it’s not THAT quick’, I then looked down and noticed I had hit the top speed.
-In gear acceleration in first, second and third in particular, is astonishing.
-It feels every bit 592bhp quick.
+In gear acceleration in first, second and third in particular is astonishing.
+It feels every bit 600 hp quick.
 At speed, the sensation of power is somewhat stymied by the lack of a certain characteristic: sound.
 There is a huge 4.0-litre V8 under the hood, but you would have no idea judging by the sound in the cabin.
 It is a little depressing, but it is a sign of the times in a world muzzled by the legislative necessity for the awful OPF.
 Audi combated my comment stating that they wanted to keep the noise authentic and refused to pipe fake sounds into the cabin… if you listen carefully you can hear BMW M retreating into the bushes.

 Inside there are a few niggles, but on the whole, the interior is a very pleasant place to be.
 There are lashings of leather, alcantara and plenty of room in the front and rear.
-There are also walls of screen.
-The dash is impressive and there and a multitude of configuration options to display as much data as I’ve seen in a machine this side of an F16.
+There are also walls of screens.
+The dash is impressive with a multitude of configuration options to display as much data as I’ve seen in a machine this side of an F16.
 For me, the two stacked central touch screens are a little fiddly on the move and require more concentration than I would like to give them when pushing on or trying to focus on a twisty stretch of tarmac.
 This, I guess, is personal preference and others may love them as much as I loathe them.
 On the whole, I feel there could be more going on in the interior to set the RS apart from the series A7 to reflect the changes to the exterior.
 It lacks a special touch.